shubhamv108/HighLevelDesign/WebCrawler/README.md

 # Design
 ## Flow
-1. Take seed urls from a frontier and IP from DNS
+1. Take seed urls from a frontier and IP from SystemDesign.DNS
 2. Fetch HTML
 3. Extract text from HTML
 4. Store that text in db